32 FM 94.9

 32 FM 94.9 is an Ibadan based station and Nigeria's first comedy radio station.

 It is designed to create and broadcast provocative, entertaining, no-holds-barred humorous content and programs not available to listeners anywhere else on the radio.

-The station started broadcasting on the 7th of November, 2017.
+The station started broadcasting on 7 November 2017.

-It also features an Internet Radio service and also available on other internet streaming platforms.
+It also features an internet radio service and also available on other internet streaming platforms.

 It is also tagged as the Fastest growing Radio Station in the South-West.
 On-Air Personalities of 32 FM 94.9 include Woli Agba, Alhaji Hamzat Oriyomi, MC Remote, Oluwatoyin Salau (Yellow Sisi), Adeniyi Kayode Samuel (Afouda) and a host of others.